russross/codegrinder/README.md

 Project status
 ==============

-This is a tool we use internally at Dixie State University in our Computer Science program.
+This is a tool we use internally at Utah Tech University in our Computer Science program.
 It is pretty stable and we have been using it for years, but it is mostly an internal project.
 I recommend getting in touch if you would like to use it.